Friday 3rd June 2016

 If you’ve heard the rumours that email marketing isn’t relevant anymore, that’s all they are - rumours.
 Email marketing is just as relevant and effective as it’s always been.
-On average,, so email is not a form of marketing that your eCommerce business can afford to ignore.
+On average, people at work check their emails 74 times per day, so email is not a form of marketing that your eCommerce business can afford to ignore.

 Create a great template